barryclark/jekyll-now/_posts/2017-08-10-imputing-covariance-matrices-for-multi-variate-meta-analysis.md

 permalink: imputing-covariance-matrices-for-multi-variate-meta-analysis
 ---

-In many systematic reviews, it is quite common that eligible studies contribute effect size estimates from not just one, but _multiple_ relevant outcome measures, for a common sample of participants.
-If those outcomes are inter-correlated, then [so too will be the effect size estimates]({{ site.url }}/Correlations-between-SMDs).
-However, to actually _estimate_ the degree of correlation, you would need the sample correlation among the outcomes---information that is woefully uncommon for primary studies to report (and best of luck to you if you try to follow up with author queries!).
+In many systematic reviews, it is common for eligible studies to contribute effect size estimates from not just one, but _multiple_ relevant outcome measures, for a common sample of participants.
+If those outcomes are orrelated, then [so too will be the effect size estimates]({{ site.url }}/Correlations-between-SMDs).
+To estimate the degree of correlation, you would need the sample correlation among the outcomes---information that is woefully uncommon for primary studies to report (and best of luck to you if you try to follow up with author queries).
 Thus, the meta-analyst is often left in a situation where the sampling _variances_ of the effect size estimates can be reasonably well approximated, but the sampling _covariances_ are unknown for some or all studies.

 Several solutions to this conundrum have been proposed in the meta-analysis methodology literature.
-One possible strategy is to just __impute__ a correlation based on subject-matter knowledge (or at least feigned expertise), and assume that this correlation is constant across studies.
+One possible strategy is to just impute a correlation based on subject-matter knowledge (or at least feigned expertise), and assume that this correlation is constant across studies.
 This analysis could be supplemented with sensitivity analyses to examine the extent to which the parameter estimates and inferences are sensitive to alternative assumptions about the inter-correlation of effects within studies.
-A related strategy, described by [Wei and Higgins (2013)](https://dx.doi.org/10.1002/sim.5679) is to meta-analyze any available correlation estimates and then use the results to impute correlations for any studies with missing correlations.
+A related strategy, described by [Wei and Higgins (2013)](https://dx.doi.org/10.1002/sim.5679), is to meta-analyze any available correlation estimates and then use the results to impute correlations for any studies with missing correlations.

 Both of these approaches require the meta-analyst to calculate block-diagonal sampling covariance matrices for the effect size estimates, which can be a bit unwieldy.
 I often use the impute-the-correlation strategy in my meta-analysis work and have written a helper function to compute covariance matrices, given known sampling variances and imputed correlations for each study.
 In this post, I'll explain the function and demonstrate how to use it for conducting meta-analysis of correlated effect size estimates.

 ## An R function for block-diagonal covariance matrices

-Here's the function:
+Here is the function:

 {% highlight r %}